chanon-m/Measure-Call-Quality/README.md

 ````

 ####MOS Score
 MOS (Mean Opinion Score) is call quality metric in VOIP industry.
-It provides a numerical to measure the Quality of Service in Vice Over IP (VOIP).
+It provides a numerical to measure the Quality of Service in Voice Over IP (VOIP).
 The score range can be from 1 for an unacceptable call to 5 for an excellent call.
 The key factors that effect the quality of call are latency, packet loss and jitter.
 So the formula I use is in below.

 ```
 # The R-value for G711 codec is 93.